qihanwu1/qihanwu1.github.io/_pages/about.md

 ---
 permalink: /
-title: "Qihan Wu 吴启涵"
+title: "About me"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hello, this is Qihan Wu.
+Hello, this is Qihan Wu 吴启涵.
 I'm a 6th-year Ph.D. student at [Department of Psychological & Brain Sciences](https://pbs.jhu.edu), Johns Hopkins University.
 My advisor is [Jonathan Flombaum](https://pbs.jhu.edu/directory/jonathan-flombaum/).
 I am interested in object representation and perception.

 Visual Illusions
 ------